hackclub/terminalcraft/submissions/TerminalCalendar/README.md

 - View upcoming events this week, month, year, and all time, sorted by due date.
 - Delete and edit events

-Overall this project is supposed to be simplistic and minimal to maximize ease of use.

 ## Installation
-Begin with downloading the repository, and ensure you have python installed.
+Begin with downloading the repository and unzipping it, and ensure you have python installed.

 Enter the repository folder with a terminal and run

 `pip install -r requirements.txt`

 This will install all of TerminalCalender's dependencies.
-(It has a lot)
+(It has a lot, mostly preinstalled python libraries that I don't want to risk removing.)
+You may need to use a virtual environment, or if you want to install these packages globally, you may need to use the flag `--break-system-packages`.

-Next you can run the program with
+Next you can navigate to the directory that you downloaded and run the program with

 `python3 calendar.py [ARGUMENTS]` or
 `python calendar.py [ARGUMENTS]`